-From my background in theatre, I focus on the organization, the whole package.
+From my background in Gestalt, I focus on personal leadership.
+An important indicator is "vivacity": when are we sparkling versus when are we feeling empty.
+From my background in theater, I focus on the organization, the whole package.
 What role is expected of me and can or do I want to take it?
 I motivate organizations and people, including myself, to investigate their boundaries and, where necessary, shift or expand them.
-Organizations remain based on people.
-When we get it right, the whole is more than the sum of the parts.

 I always wanted to become a teacher, but I found it too scholastic.
 The theater was pulling me in.
 After graduating from the Theater School in Amsterdam, I won a famous cabaret competition: "A strong theater personality," as quoted by the press.
 I loved performing but missed personal interaction.
-So, my interests moved towards business: Taylor-made performances and presentations.
+So, my interests moved towards business: tailor-made performances and presentations.

-These insights into human nature made me move to my new profession, facilitator and coach on the topic of leadership: personal mastery, managerial leadership and now towards new ways of taking and giving ‘the lead’.
+These insights into human nature made me move to my new profession, facilitator and coach on the topic of leadership: personal mastery, managerial leadership and now towards new ways of taking and giving "the lead."